blankenberg/QBioCode/docs/source/index.rst

 QBioCode
 ===================================

-QBioCode is an open-source computational framework written in Python that facilitates analysis of omics data ...
+QBioCode is an open-source suite of computational resources to support quantum applications in healthcare and life science data.

 Within this toolkit are analytic methods that span ... for omics scale data.

+QBioCode is easy to use and simplifies the development of new software tools.
 QBioCode provides access to individual tools as well as detailed use cases for analyses that demonstrate how multiple methodologies can be leveraged together.